NicolasCaronPro/Localized-Forest-Fire-Risk-Prediction-ADepartment-Aware-Approach-for-Operational-DecisionSupport/README.md

 │           └── datacube/
 │               └── departement-XX-name/
 │                   └── 2x2/
-│                       └── datacube.pkl # Datacube with firepoints and features
+│                       └── datacube.pkl # Datacube with firepoints and features (will contain all <sinister_encoding> loaded
 ```

 **Contents**